 Interest Rate in Philippines averaged 7.37 percent from 1985 until 2022, reaching an all time high of 31.00 percent in January of 1985 and a record low of 2.00 percent in November of 2020.
 This page provides the latest reported value for - Philippines Interest Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Philippines Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on January of 2023.

-Interest Rate in Philippines is expected to be 5.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Philippines to stand at 4.50 in 12 months time.
-In the long-term, the Philippines Interest Rate is projected to trend around 3.75 percent in 2020, according to our econometric models.
+Interest Rate in Philippines is expected to be 6.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Philippines Interest Rate is projected to trend around 5.00 percent in 2024 and 5.50 percent in 2025, according to our econometric models.